NHSDigital/nhsuk-frontend-jinja/README.md

 }) }}
 ```

-Note that all macro paths must be prefixed with `components/`.
+Note that all macro paths must be prefixed with `components/` and have the `.jinja` extension.

 ## Contribute